 For those planning careers in broadcasting or nonprofit leadership, the television and radio stations offer many intern positions through which students can gain practical on-the-job training under actual broadcast conditions.
 Our television and radio stations also provide employment opportunities and professional experience for students, and two annual Grand Valley tuition scholarships are awarded.
 The offices and studios are located in the Meijer Public Broadcast Center on the Robert C. Pew Grand Rapids Campus.

 You can learn more at www.wgvu.org or call WGVU Public Media at (616) 331-6666 or (800) 442-2771.

-Grand Valley houses more than 40 classrooms/labs with Windows and Macintosh computers running more than 250 student applications; ADA stations in most labs; SMART technology (computer, LCD projector, document camera, DVD, and VCR) available in all classrooms; wireless connectivity in all academic buildings and housing locations; all classroom and student living areas networked for Internet access, email, courseware, registration, and many other student services; digital media assistance available to students and faculty members; free printing in labs as well as cloud printing services from on/off campus; free antivirus software for all GVSU-owned computers including student-owned computers in Grand Valley housing; and computing and technology support services available to all faculty members, staff members, and students.
+Grand Valley has more than 50 SMART technology classroom/computer labs (computer, LCD projector, document camera, DVD, and VCR) with Windows and Macintosh computers running more than 270 software applications.
+ADA stations are in most labs.
+SMART technology is available in more than 370 classrooms and labs.
+There is wireless connectivity in all academic buildings and housing locations.
+All classroom and student living areas are networked for Internet access, email, courseware, registration, and many other student services.
+Digital media assistance is available to students and faculty members.
+Free printing is available in the labs, as well as cloud printing services from on/off campus.
+Microsoft Office 365 is available for all students and faculty and staff members free of charge; there also is free antivirus software for all GVSU-owned computers including enrolled student-owned computers.
+Computing and technology support services are available to all faculty and staff members and students.